rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ###EnableFunctionKey_X
 **Requires a preload of the KeyCapture module**.

 This setting is used to specify which Function keys (F1 to F24) should be enabled (all Function keys are disabled by default).
-For each key to be enabled, define a EnableFunctionKey_X tag, replacing the 'X' with the key number being enabled.
-For example, to enable F1, specify EnableFunctionKey_F1.
+For each key to be enabled, define a tag using `EnableFunctionKey_X`, replacing the 'X' with the key number being enabled.
+For example, to enable F1, your tag will include `EnableFunctionKey_F1` as below.
+See the [sample Config.xml file](#configxml-file-format) for correct branch placement.

 **Configuration Identifier**:
 ENABLEFUNCTIONKEY_FX<br>